BrandenDaniel/all-things-beer/README.md

 ```
 npm install
 ```
-Once the modules have all been installed, you are now ready to run the server:
+Once the modules have all been installed, you are now ready to run the server by running:
 ```
 npm start
 ```
-When you are successful, you should be led to a new tab on your browser at http://localhost:5000.
+When you are successful, you should be led to a new tab on a new internet browser at http://localhost:3000.

 ## How to use the App
 * The app will begin by showing all the markers within Melbourne